 The certificate is an indication that a participant has scored a set of standardized training videotapes and received feedback on their performance.
 It does not address their clinical and interviewing skills or their competence in administering and scoring the PCL-R or PCL:SV with patients, offenders, or clients.
 To evaluate and improve their skills and competence we recommend that users follow the suggestions contained in the PCL-R and PCL:SV Manuals.
 That is, they should complete jointly (with colleagues) at least five practice assessments of patients, offenders or clients to ensure that there is good interrater agreement on the item and total scores.
 They should also keep abreast of the current clinical and research literature on psychopathy, its assessment, and implications for the mental health and criminal justice systems.
 Professional and legal qualifications to make clinical or forensic assessments with the PCL-R or PCL:SV are determined by the regulations and requirements that apply in a given jurisdiction.

-Those who are interested in an on-site Reliability Workshop, rather than our correspondence course, may contact Graystone Training for upcoming locations and dates.
+Those who are interested in on-site Reliability Workshops may contact Dr. Bob Snowden for possible upcoming locations and dates.